How your privacy gets cooked by those restaurant waitlist apps

 "Based on my day job, I'm horribly aware that data is an asset and it's traded, aggregated, processed and sold," he said.
 "But when I'm taking my wife out for dinner, I don't think about the digital footprint I'm leaving.
 Even I fall into the trap of just throwing my hands up."

 MacTaggart doesn't see this trend living for long.
-As more data breaches at companies like Equifax and Facebook happen, people are becoming more aware of privacy concerns, the advocate said.
+As more big data breaches at companies like Equifax and Facebook happen, people are becoming more aware that their privacy is at stake, he said.

 But for now, it's still an awkward conversation when you swim against the data current.